 Michael & Ginger Frost Production Arts Building (712 E 18th St)

-Back by popular demand: our Resident and Apprentice Artists celebrate the many moods of love with music of Cole Porter, Richard Rodgers, Jerome Kern, Meredith Willson, Duke Ellington, and more.
+Back by popular demand: our Resident and Apprentice Artists celebrate the many moods of love with music of Cole Porter, Rodgers and Hammerstein, Jerome Kern, Harold Arlen, and more.
 Mark Markham returns as arranger/pianist, and Fenlon Lamb returns to direct an all-new, intimate evening of Cabaret.
 Admission is $30.

 Cabaret: In the Mood for Love is underwritten in part by Virginia and Charles Clark.